 Realtors engage with multiple clients, and the trait of a good negotiator is to know which negotiating strategy to apply on which client.

 - Use affirming language when interacting with leads.
-Now, you wouldn’t like it if someone forced their opinions onto you, would you?
+You wouldn’t like it if someone forced their opinions onto you.
 Likewise, sellers want to believe that you’re on their side, and you must be if you genuinely want to help them.
 Therefore, use affirming language and encourage the person to close the deal.

 - Discover the pain points of the opposite party, whether they’re buying or selling, figure out what they want from the deal.
 Ask them the reason for buying or selling, and create a negotiating strategy based on that.